cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Passive remarks can be used for putting instructions or comments in the compiled code in a way which is still visible in the game UI.

 Active remarks can be used to easily add debugging output to a program that can be deactivated using a compiler option (potentially through a command line switch without modifying the source code).

+## Option `symbolic-labels`

+Activates/deactivates using symbolic labels for jump instruction targets.
+Possible values are:

+* `false` (the default value): the compiled code contains absolute instruction addresses in `jump` instructions.
+* `true`: the compiled code contains symbolic labels in `jump` instructions.
+Where possible, dependency on absolute instruction addresses is removed.

+Using symbolic labels allows modifications to the text representation of the resulting program, including additions and removals of instructions.
+When symbolic labels are not used, adding/removing an instruction may cause jump instructions targets to become invalid, damaging the program.

+> [!WARNING]
+> Some more complex programs may still depend on absolute positions of instructions in the resulting code, even if all `jump` instructions do use symbolic labels.
+Adding/removing instructions in the compiled code of such programs may still render it incorrect.
+At this moment, the following constructs rely on absolute instruction addresses:
+>
+> * recursive function calls,
+> * remote function calls,
+> * random array access,
+> * `case` expressions optimized to use jump tables.

 ## Option `sort-variables`